Adopting Out of Birth Order

 Adopting out of birth order can sometimes result in children being very close in age, in essence creating “artificial twins”.
 Issues of creating artificial twins are discussed on other resource pages on this site.

 Creating a Family has many resources for those considering adopting out of birth order or living the experience.
 A few we think you will find particularly helpful are:

-- Adopting Out of Birth Order (1 hr radio interview with Dr. David Brodzinski)
+- Adopting Out of Birth Order (1 hr radio interview w/ Dr. David Brodzinski)

-- Disrupting Birth Order Through Adoption (7 minutes video)
+- Disrupting Birth Order Through Adoption (7-minute video)